katiestar99/ansible/docs/docsite/rst/user_guide/plugin_filtering_config.rst

   * A file version so that you can update the format while keeping backwards compatibility in the future.
 The present version should be the string, ``"1.0"``

   * A list of modules to blacklist.
-Any module in this list will not be loaded by Ansible when it searches for a module to invoke for a task.
+Any module in this list will not be loaded by Assible when it searches for a module to invoke for a task.

 .. note::

-    You cannot blacklist the ``stat`` module, as it is required for Ansible to run.
+    You cannot blacklist the ``stat`` module, as it is required for Assible to run.